ZeldaFan0225/AI_Horde_Discord/config.md

-        "trusted_workers": Whether to only use trusted workers (BOOLEAN) *1, "blacklisted_words": A list of blacklisted words which users are not allowed to use (ARRAY OF STRING), "convert_a1111_weight_to_horde_weight": Whether to convert a1111 to weighted prompt required by the api (BOOLEAN) *7 *8, "generation_options": {
+        "trusted_workers": Whether to only use trusted workers (BOOLEAN) *1, "blacklisted_words": A list of blacklisted words which users are not allowed to use (ARRAY OF STRING), "convert_a1111_weight_to_horde_weight": Whether to convert a1111 to weighted prompt required by the api (BOOLEAN) *7 *8, "allow_custom_strength": Set to true to allow the user to give a custom strength (BOOLEAN), "generation_options": {
             "sampler_name": The sampler to use for remixing (STRING) *1 *2, "model": The model to use for remixing (STRING) *1 *3,